eriktks/kmtrein/README.md

 Use the option -i to ignore all transfer time restrictions:

 ```
-   ./findRoute -i -b 70 -f shertogenbosch -s 00:48 < traintrips.txt
+   ./findRoute -i -b 90 -f shertogenbosch -s 00:48 < traintrips.txt
    ...
    # largest distance : 1995.8
 ```

-This how I found the longest distance: 1995.8 km.
-But it contains two transfers of 0 minutes at very busy stations...
+This is how I found the longest route: 1995.8 km.
+But it contains two transfers of 0 minutes at busy train stations...

 ## Using this software in another edition